badlydrawnrob/elm-playground/README.md

 #### Beautiful error messages

 This is where Elm really shines, everything is easy to install and just works!
 The error messages are clear and helpful, guiding you towards a correct solution, and everything is built in (unlike Python with it's cryptic error messages, `None` values, and [many](https://typing.python.org/en/latest/#typing-related-tools) type checking packages).
+Errors such as bad types, reusing variables, missing branches, help a lot when refactoring code.

 ```elm
 checkout ["oat milk", 2, "marshmallows"]